 Short-term Care: Facilitates Functional Improvement

-This is a measure of the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
-Many believe this is a reliable measure of rehabilitation performance.
+This metric measures the percentage of short-term stay patients who experienced functional improvements, such as with activities of daily living.
+Many in the industry believe that this is a measure of rehabilitation services.

 Scores for Colorado Springs, CO